jeremyButtler/freezeTB/programs/genBio/using_genBio.md

 - read and reference ID/name variables
    - qryIdStr: is a c-string with the read id for the mapped read/sequence
-     - lenQryIdUC holds the length
+     - qryIdLenUC holds the length
    - refIdStr: is a c-string with the read id for the reference the read/sequence mapped to
-     - lenRefIdUC holds the length
+     - refIdLenUC holds the length
 - variables with the cigar entry
   - cigTypeStr: is the symbols (=, X, M, I, D, S, H) in the cigar entry
   - cigArySI: has the number of times each symbol in the cigar entry is repeated
-  - lenCigUI is the length of cigTypeStr and cigArySI
+  - cigLenUI is the length of cigTypeStr and cigArySI
 - sequence variables
   - seqStr is a c-string with the sequence
   - qStr is a c-string with the q-score entry